micahmeetsworld/100-days-of-code/log.md

 **Today's Progress**: Learned about the alternative box model.
 Styled recipes home page.

-**Thoughts**: I leaned a few new tools about how to use devtools and make changes in the side bar, and about box-border vs content-border and the differences on how those are calculated/laid out.
+**Thoughts**: I learned a few new tools about how to use devtools and make changes in the side bar, and about box-border vs content-border and the differences on how those are calculated/laid out.
 I styled my recipes project home page to make the recipe links cards with a hover interaction.
+I'm feeling more confident about coding this time around, and my UX knowledge is starting to click with it.

 **Link(s) to work**: [Odin Recipes Project](https://github.com/micahmeetsworld/odin-recipes)